 I always recommend having your heating system serviced every 1-3 years, depending on its age and condition.
 As your system ages, getting a yearly check-up, which can cost anywhere from $100-$150, can extend the system’s life by YEARS.
 So, I suggest you get on the books with your favorite local heating and cooling experts ASAP.

-Take it From Me: A Little Maintenance Now Means a Lot Less Headaches Later
+Take it From Your Marquette Home Inspector: A Little Maintenance Now Means a Lot Less Headaches Later

 Here’s a story about a recent real estate inspection in Marquette I conducted, which illustrates why skipping furnace maintenance is a really bad idea:

-I was doing a home inspection the other day, and as my client and I approached the heating system, he asked me, “what is all that powder in there?”
+I was doing a home inspection the other day.
+As my client and I approached the heating system, he asked me, “what is all that powder in there?”

 Well, after taking a closer look, I determined that the residue was coming from a loose gasket head for the exhaust system.
 In this particular situation, the water evaporated in the pipe, creating calcified residue that was dripping into the furnace for over a year.
 The result was corroded burners, which required a complete replacement.